Text in Dutch from the original catalogue

 Raak

-The Raak Fuga Wall Lamp was used as a prop in the Jean Girault movie Jo from 1971.
+The Raak Fuga aluminium wall lamp was used as a set decoration in the Jean Girault movie Jo from 1971.
 It is also known in English as Joe: The Busy Body or The Gazebo.
 A movie with the famous French comedy actor Louis de Funès (1914-1983).
 Also Cassiopée chandeliers made by Max Sauze and Lita wall lamps by Jacques Biny appear in this comedy.
 A Pan wall lamp designed by Bent Karlby for Lyfa is also present.